 Judith Tyson, October 2017

 This paper examines Liberia as one instance of a FCAS that, it is hoped, is making this transition.
 It concentrates on one particular aspect of economic renewal – the revival of private sector growth.
 Liberia is of particular interest because, although it remains fragile, it has made significant progress including establishing a stable democratic government.
-Further, it has set out an economic strategy that is well-grounded in the country’s comparative advantages and has attracted significant donor support.
-Nevertheless, Liberia remains one of the poorest countries the world and the barriers to moving beyond being a stable but poor country, towards economic prosperity remain significant.
+Further, it has set out an economic strategy that is well grounded in the country’s comparative advantages and has attracted significant donor support.
+Nevertheless, Liberia remains one of the poorest countries in the world and the barriers to moving beyond being a stable but poor country, towards economic prosperity, remain significant.

 Photo credit: Morgana Wingard/ UNDP.
 License: CC BY-NC-ND 2.0.